psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 The trial of Mr. Sutton, proprietor of the Review, is postponed, we understand till next Assizes.

 ```

+*Meanwhile, the trial of Charles Sutton, the proprietor of the Nottinghan Review, on a charge of libel for publishing a satirical letter signed off by "General Ludd", was also due to be heard at this Assizes.
+But it was postponed until the next Assizes.
+And in any case, that is another story...*

 ```{admonition} Further reports from the trial, March 1815
 :class: dropdown